wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 Let `exp(EPSILON)` denote raising the numeric constant `e` to the power of `EPSILON`.

-Under Central Limit Theorem (CLT), the sum of a large number of independently and identically distributed random variables approximates a normal distribution, or Gaussian distribution.

 # Security Goals and Trust Model {#overview}

 ## Differential Privacy